Skip to main content

 FAPESP

-• FAPESP will provide the selected proposals with funds for travel (economy class air tickets - www.fapesp.br/5835, item 3.4.1), travel insurance (www.fapesp.br/2921), and daily allowances (www.fapesp.br/16590) for researchers from the state of São Paulo that will visit Ohio State:
+FAPESP may provide the selected proposals with funds for travel (economy class air tickets - fapesp.br/5835, item 3.4.1), travel insurance (fapesp.br/2921), and daily allowances (fapesp.br/18023) for researchers from the state of São Paulo that will visit Ohio State:

-• Daily allowances are guided by Portaria PR nº 35/2020 (www.fapesp.br/14018).
-When the period of the stay abroad is less than 30 days, a maximum of 10 per diems can be used for researchers.
-The monthly rate can only be applied if the stay abroad is for a period equal to or greater than 30 days, according to FAPESP´s current tables for researchers (www.fapesp.br/15942)
+• Daily allowances are guided by Portaria PR nº 35/2020.
+When the period of the stay abroad is less than 30 days, a maximum of 10 per diems can be used for researchers and a maximum of 7 per diems for scholarship holders and other team members.
+The monthly rate can only be applied if the stay abroad is for a period equal to or greater than 30 days, according to FAPESP´s current tables for researchers (fapesp.br/17872) and scholarship holders (fapesp.br/17871);

-• The grant can only be used for the exchange of researchers, visits for research planning, international workshops, and initial activities of data collection, always aiming to continue research collaboration and its consolidation
+• The grant can only be used for the exchange of researchers, visits for research planning and initial activities of data collection, always aiming to continue research collaboration and its consolidation;

-• The grantee must verify with the competent consulate the need to obtain specific visa, as well as to the related costs
+• The grantee must verify with the competent consulate whether a specific visa is required and bear the associated related costs.

 Submission

-• Summarized budget table itemizing the funds requested from FAPESP and the Ohio State (template available at the end of this document)
+Budget Summary: summarized budget table itemizing the funds requested from FAPESP and Ohio, according to the template available online (TBD).

-Proposals must be submitted by August 25, 2025 to FAPESP by the PI from the State of São Paulo and to Ohio State by the PI from the U.S. By submitting the proposal, the proponents agree to the rules and conditions established in this call for proposals and in the applicable legislation, and cannot claim ignorance or disagreement.
+Proposals must be submitted by September 10, 2026 to FAPESP by the PI from the State of São Paulo and to Ohio State by the PI from the United States.
+By submitting the proposal, the proponents agree to the rules and conditions established in this Call for Proposals and in the applicable legislation and cannot claim ignorance or disagreement.

 The proposal must be submitted exclusively through the SAGe system.
-The pathways is: Nova Proposta Inicial > + Outras Linhas de Fomento > + Acordos de Cooperação > + University of Ohio > + OSU - Projeto de Pesquisa - Regular > + Chamada de Propostas (2025).
+The pathways is: Nova Proposta Inicial > + Outras Linhas de Fomento > + Acordos de Cooperação > + OSU - Ohio State University > OSU - Projeto de Pesquisa - Mobilidade > + Chamada de Propostas (2026).

-It is necessary that the PI from the Ohio State is registered in the SAGe system and confirm their participation in the proposal (please see the annex at the end of the call for more information).
+It is necessary that the PI from the Ohio State is registered in the SAGe system and confirm their participation in the proposal (please see the Instructions for the use of SAGe at the bottom of this web page).
 It is strongly recommended to complete and submit the proposal well in advance.

-The PI from Ohio State must submit the documents itemized in the Submission section through this link: https://go.osu.edu/fapesp25
+The PI from Ohio State must submit the documents itemized in the Submission section through this link: TBD

 Analysis and selection